The lab focuses on understanding multicellular bacterial behaviors,

 extracellular matrix.
 Cells within these communities are highly

-modeling, we study how bacteria form these complex multicellular
+modeling, we study how bacteria form complex multicellular communities,

 Biofilms in Ecology and Evolution